This page is updated prior to all primary and general elections. The next update will take place in 2024.

 For detailed instructions on how to complete and return an absentee or mail-in ballot, go to the State Board of Elections website.

-If you wish to vote in-person, you may vote at any of the early voting centers in your county between the hours of 7:00 a.m. and 8:00 p.m., October 27 through November 1, 2022.
+If you wish to vote in-person during the presential general election, you may vote at any of the early voting centers in your county between the hours of 7:00 a.m. and 8:00 p.m., October 24 through October 31, 2024.
 Find your early voting center here.

-If you wish to vote in-person on election day (November 8, 2022), you will vote at your designated polling place between the hours of 7:00 a.m. to 8:00 p.m.
-Due to redistricting, your election day polling place may have changed, check on the State Board of Elections Voter Services/Voter Look-up for your current voting location.
+If you wish to vote in-person on election day (Novemmber 5, 2024), you will vote at your designated polling place between the hours of 7:00 a.m. to 8:00 p.m.
+Check on the State Board of Elections Voter Services/Voter Look-up for your current voting location.

 Voters who appear in person to vote on election day will be given the choice to mark a pre-printed paper ballot by hand or to mark their ballots using an electronic ballot marking device.